Roxborough State Park: Geology

-Roxborough State Park is a designated Colorado Natural Area and National Natural Landmark for its 300-million-year-old red sandstone Fountain Formations that tilt at a 60 degree angle.
+Roxborough State Park is a designated Colorado Natural Area and National Natural Landmark for its 300-million-year-old red sandstone Fountain Formations that tilt at a 60-degree angle.
 The park includes great examples of exposed Precambrian to Late Mesozoic hogback, monolithic and spire formations from the Permian, Pennsylvanian and Cretaceous age.
 Carpenter Peak's exposed monzonite is from the Precambrian era.

 Flora and fauna

 The park consists of forests of ponderosa pine and Douglas fir, prairie land, and woodlands that support many forms of wildlife.
 There are 145 bird, over 50 butterfly and moth, and 11 amphibian and reptile species.
 Mammals commonly found in the park include black bear, coyote, deer, elk, fox, mountain lion, prairie dog, and rabbit.
 Sources of water include Little Willow Creek, Willow Creek and Mill Gulch.
 Elevations range from 5900 to 7280 ft.

 Visitors

-The park has visitors center with exhibits, a bookstore, and restrooms.
+The park has a visitors center with exhibits, a bookstore, and restrooms.

 There are six hiking trails in Roxborough State Park, a network of easy to moderate trails that also connect to Douglas County trail system, Pike National Forest and Waterton Canyon trails.